The Open University since 2006

 - 1.3.3 Drawing a pie chart

 - 4 OpenMark quiz

-This unit looks at various aspects of shape and space.
+This course looks at various aspects of shape and space.
 It uses a lot of mathematical vocabulary, so you should make sure that you are clear about the precise meaning of words such as circumference, parallel, similar and cross-section.
 You may find it helpful to note down the meaning of each new word, perhaps illustrating it with a diagram.

 This module contains some interactive geometry activities which use the Java based software, Geogebra.
 You will need to install Java on your computer in order to use the activities.
 Geogebra ..
 Further information on Geogebra is available on

 If you are unable to use this software, you will still be able to complete this module.

 If you have Java installed, you should be able to follow the link to the first activity below.
 This activity explains how to use some of the tools you will need in the rest of the module.

 Activity 1: Using dynamic geometry software

 Click here to start learning about how to use dynamic geometry software.